KingstonRainsworthCS/OSU-CS527-Kingston/README.md

 The number of elements in the basis is called the dimension of the vector space Two vector are orthogonal if inner product v.u = 0 Dual space: all vector is orthogonal to all vectors of another subspace

+### Linear codes:
+Subspace of a vector space
+Given space V with dimension n and subspace S with dimension k
+=> There is a basis of k-elements {g1,g2,gk}
+The code word is the space of which the S subspace span, thus it can be express as a1g1 + a2g2 + ... + akgk min distance of the code is the min weight of the non zero code word.

+In general, given basis of a subspace [g1,g2,g3,...,gk] and the information bits (a1,a2,a3,...,ak), the code can be generate as the product between the two vectors

+Given a certain basis, the first k bits of the code word would be thsame as a1a2a3ak This basis have the form of [Identity(k x k), parity (k x r)], where k is the info bits and r is the parity bits This form is call Echelon Canonical Form
+To achieve this form from any given :
+1. add rows
+2. exchange the columns
+Within this form, the resulting code is call:

+### Systematic code

+The information bit can be separate from the check bits

+### Linear code from dual code point of view
+Given the orthogonal space S' to S above with dimension n-k = r We can build R linearly independent vectors that spans V (basis of orthogonal space S')

+If you have code word with 1s in i1,i2,is, positions of the linear combination of the columns corresponding to i1 i2 is in H must be 0
+You can derive code word by reverse this process

+Suppose we choose an H-matrix such that every set of t-column is linearly independent => min distance of code is t+1